gregbarbosa/trimui-brick-minui-pak-thumbnails/README.md

 ## Installation

+> [!WARNING]
+> Before modifying your SD card, make sure you have a recent backup.

 1. Download the latest `Thumbnails.zip` release from GitHub
 2. Extract the .zip file
 3. Move the `Thumbnails.pak` folder into your Brick's SD card at `/mnt/SDCARD/Tools/tg5040` folder